 - 1. Goals of Cross-Examination (For the parties) - a.
 Obtain factual admissions helpful to your party's case. - b.
 Corroborate the testimony of your party's witnesses. - c.
 Minimize the other party's case by impeachment of witness being questioned. - d.
 Minimize the other party's case by impeachment of other witnesses through the witnesses being questioned. - e.
 Reduce confusion and seek truth. - 2.
 Process for Cross-Examination Hearing - a.
-Each party's advisor will have the opportunity to question either party or their witnesses. - b.
-The Decision-Maker will preside and must evaluate each question for relevance (on the spot) before the party being questioned will be allowed to respond.
+Each party will have to opportunity to propose questions to the Decision-Maker for either party or their witnesses.
+Questions are to be submitted in writing three days prior to the hearing. - Each party's advisor will have the opportunity to propose questions to either party or their witnesses.
+Questions are to be submitted in writing three days prior to the hearing. - c.
+The Decision-Maker will preside and must evaluate each question for relevance before the hearing party being questioned will be allowed to respond.
 Only relevant cross-examination and other questions may be asked of a party or witness.
-The Decision-Maker has the right to decide on all matters of decorum and may ask parties to leave, schedule breaks, etc. - c.
-The hearing will be recorded - d.
+Only the Decision-Maker will be permitted to ask questions during the hearing. - d.
+The Decision-Maker has the right to decide on all matters of decorum and may ask parties to leave, schedule breaks, etc. - e.
+The hearing will be recorded - f.
 Questions of relevancy for Decision-Maker: - i.
 Does this help me in deciding if there was more likely than not a violation? - ii.
 Does it make it more or less likely? - iii.
-Why or why not? - e.
-Examples of non-relevant questions - i.
-Questions about the sexual behavior or predisposition of any party - ii.
-Questions about information protected by a legal privilege (such as medical records) that have not already been waived by the party x.
+Why or why not? - g.
+Examples of non-relevant questions xii.
 A Title IX Decision

-1. After the hearing and investigation is complete, the Title IX Decision-Maker will render a decision to whether, by a preponderance of
+- Questions about the sexual behavior or predisposition of any party - ii.
+Questions about information protected by a legal privilege (such as medical records) that have not already been waived by the party

-- the evidence, it has been determined that a violation of this Title IX policy has or has not occurred.
+- 1. After the hearing and investigation is complete, the Title IX Decision-Maker will render a decision to whether, by a preponderance of the evidence, it has been determined that a violation of this Title IX policy has or has not occurred.
 Such a decision shall be supported by a written report containing findings of fact, along with a recommendation by the Decision-Maker of the remedial and/or disciplinary action(s) to be taken. - 2.
 Within five (5) days of the date of the decision, the Title IX Coordinator or Decision-Maker shall notify in writing the Complainant, the Respondent, and the Vice President of Enrollment Management of that decision. - 3.
 What factors go into a Title IX decision: - a.
 Identifying consistency, accuracy, memory, and credibility (50%) - b.
 Identifying implausibility, inconsistency, unreliability, ulterior motives, and lack of credibility (50%) - 4.
 The Title IX Decision-Maker must determine: - a.
 What evidence to believe - b.
 The importance of the evidence - c.
-Conclusions to draw from that evidence xi.
+Conclusions to draw from that evidence xiii.
 Appeal of Findings of Investigation